edogola4/edogola4/README.md

 ###  About Me  <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">:
-I am a Full Stack Developer.
+I am a Full Stack Developer🏗️.
 Passionate about leveraging emerging technologies such as AI, machine learning, cloud computing, and automation.
-I enjoy solving complex technical challenges and continuously seek to push the boundaries of innovation in software development.
+I enjoy solving complex technical challenges and continuously seek to push the boundaries of innovation in software development🎭
+🚗
 The best approach is to pick the tech that's just right for the problem.
+✈️

-Additionally, I enjoy expanding my knowledge, and because of that, I am open to learning new technologies and languages 🐱‍👓
+Additionally, I enjoy expanding my knowledge, and because of that, I am open to learning new technologies and languages 🐱‍👓 🚢

 - 🌍 Based in **Nairobi, Kenya**.